KristianDsmith/project-4/README.md

 ## Features

 **Interactive Menu**
--The website will showcase an interactive and visually appealing menu, displaying dishes with high-quality images and detailed descriptions.
+- The website will showcase an interactive and visually appealing menu, displaying dishes with high-quality images and detailed descriptions.
--Customers can easily browse through the menu to explore various food options.
+- Customers can easily browse through the menu to explore various food options.

 **Table Booking System**
--The core functionality of the website will be a user-friendly table booking system.
+- The core functionality of the website will be a user-friendly table booking system.
--Customers can select their desired date and time, see available tables, and make reservations for a specific number of guests.
+- Customers can select their desired date and time, see available tables, and make reservations for a specific number of guests.

 **Real-time Availability**
--The website will have real-time updates on table availability, ensuring that customers can view up-to-date information and make informed decisions while booking.
+- The website will have real-time updates on table availability, ensuring that customers can view up-to-date information and make informed decisions while booking.

 **Special Requests and Preferences**
--During the reservation process, customers can include any special requests or preferences, such as dietary restrictions or special occasions, so the restaurant can accommodate their needs accordingly.
+- During the reservation process, customers can include any special requests or preferences, such as dietary restrictions or special occasions, so the restaurant can accommodate their needs accordingly.

 **User Reviews and Ratings**
--The website will feature customer reviews and ratings, providing valuable feedback for potential diners and showcasing the restaurant's reputation.
+- The website will feature customer reviews and ratings, providing valuable feedback for potential diners and showcasing the restaurant's reputation.

 **Operating Hours and Location**
--Customers can easily find information about the restaurant's operating hours, address, and contact details on the website.
+- Customers can easily find information about the restaurant's operating hours, address, and contact details on the website.

 **Mobile Responsiveness**
--The website will be fully responsive to different devices, including smartphones and tablets, allowing customers to access it on the go.
+- The website will be fully responsive to different devices, including smartphones and tablets, allowing customers to access it on the go.

 **Reservation Confirmation and Reminders**
--After booking a table, customers will receive instant confirmation via email or SMS.
+- After booking a table, customers will receive instant confirmation via email or SMS.
 Additionally, the website can send automated reminders closer to the reservation time.

 **Staff Management Interface**
--The website will provide a backend interface for restaurant staff to manage table reservations, check-in guests, and update table status (occupied or vacant).
+- The website will provide a backend interface for restaurant staff to manage table reservations, check-in guests, and update table status (occupied or vacant).

 **Customer Support**
--The website will offer customer support options, such as a contact form, allowing customers to get assistance with their inquiries or issues.
+- The website will offer customer support options, such as a contact form, allowing customers to get assistance with their inquiries or issues.

 **Security and Privacy**
--The website will prioritize data security and ensure that customer information is protected throughout the booking process.
+- The website will prioritize data security and ensure that customer information is protected throughout the booking process.

 **Social Media Integration**
--The website can be linked to the restaurant's social media accounts, making it easy for customers to share their dining experiences and reviews.
+- The website can be linked to the restaurant's social media accounts, making it easy for customers to share their dining experiences and reviews.

--Overall, the website will serve as an efficient and user-friendly platform, streamlining the table booking process for customers and providing restaurant staff with tools to manage reservations effectively.
+- Overall, the website will serve as an efficient and user-friendly platform, streamlining the table booking process for customers and providing restaurant staff with tools to manage reservations effectively.
--The goal is to create a positive and convenient dining experience that encourages repeat visits and word-of-mouth recommendations.
+- The goal is to create a positive and convenient dining experience that encourages repeat visits and word-of-mouth recommendations.

 ## Information Architecture